-Shire’s score is based on one of the 20th century’s most avant garde musical developments—the 12-tone row.
-Devised by Arnold Schoenberg in 1921, twelve-tone technique encompasses all 12 tones of the chromatic scale arranged into a “row.”
+Shire’s score is based on one of the 20th century’s most avant-garde musical developments—the 12-tone row.
+Devised by Arnold Schoenberg in 1921, the twelve-tone technique encompasses all 12 tones of the chromatic scale arranged into a “row.”
 The pitches can be used in any order, but each pitch cannot be repeated until the entire row is completed.

 For this story of a New York transit cop (Walter Matthau) trying to halt the hijacking of a subway train, Shire had “to capture a particular time and place”—New York in the early 1970s—and since he found that often “progressive jazz can appear aleatoric,” he employed serial composition techniques to convey “organized chaos.”

 PELHAM’s main theme is built around a tone row with only four intervals: the minor second, the minor third, and their respective inversions, the major seventh and the major sixth.
 Underneath it all, a two-note ostinato propelled the music forward, utilizing multi-ethnic percussion, featuring percussionists Shelly Manne and Larry Bunker.

 “I scored a lot of cattle stampedes in my day,” said Shire, and as a result, he learned how to score music to be heard in the final cut of a film.
 Shire scored the PELHAM music mainly for the low (including the rare use of a contrabass saxophone) and high instruments, so that the music would not be covered up by the noise of the subway train.

 The end credits, which were originally supposed to be a reprise of the main titles, ended up with an extra minute that needed music.
 Shire’s first wife, Talia, came up with the idea of smoothing out the tone row as a way of bringing some peace and calm out of the chaos of the film.
 With a wry grin, he hoped that the audience “fleeing up the popcorn-encrusted floor…would notice my artfulness.”